-During one of my Junkin’ Journey trips (specifically to Richmond, VA), I came across the most GORGEOUS vintage suitcase at an antiques shop.
+During our Junkin’ Journey trip to Richmond, VA, I came across the most GORGEOUS vintage suitcase at an antiques shop.
 But as much as I loved it, I couldn’t justify the cost on something I simply didn’t need- truly an exercise in restraint for me.
-So, I snapped a photo and thought of it often…until I wondered if I could recreate my own version of a vintage suitcase for vintage home decor myself!
+So, I snapped a photo and thought of it often.
+Until I wondered if I could recreate my own version of vintage luggage decor with a little upcycling magic!

 The first step in my experiment was obtaining the right vintage suitcase.
-I found one at a thrift but an even better one came from Maliasmark, one of my favorite Etsy shops.
-NOW I could get started on creating the perfect vintage home decor with an antique suitcase.
+I looked at a few thrift shops but ultimately came home with one from a favorite Etsy shop.

-The beat-up vintage suitcase was, however, missing a handle.
-An interesting challenge that didn’t scare me off one iota.
+The vintage suitcase was, however, missing a handle.
+An interesting challenge, for sure.

-Now- to transform the vintage suitcase into the vintage home decor I was envisioning, I needed to do two things.
-First, I needed to add some luggage straps (said with air quotes!) and second, apply some vintage-y looking luggage stickers.
+Next, and to transform the vintage suitcase into the vintage home decor I was envisioning, I needed to do two things.
+First, I needed to add some luggage straps (said with air quotes!).
+And second, apply some vintage-y looking luggage stickers.

-If you notice, the luggage stickers are kind of faded/pale- that’s because I printed them using my printer’s “Ink Saver” mode, which I thought made them look more worn and vintage-y!
+If you notice, the luggage stickers are kind of faded/pale.
+That’s because I printed them using my printer’s “Ink Saver” mode.
+I thought made them look more worn and vintage-y!
 How funny is that?

 Now for the luggage straps!
 I suppose I could have fashioned straps out of old belts or other material, but I decided it was just as easy to paint them directly onto my vintage suitcase.

-Such a fun project to work on and I think the door pull trick as a luggage handle replacement will come in handy for many folks facing the same dilemma.
+Such a fun project to work on and I think the door pull trick as a luggage handle replacement will come in handy for some of you.
 And while it’s not a perfect replacement for the original antique suitcase that I fell in love with, it’s awfully cute nonetheless.
-For even more upcycling ideas and repurposed projects, please check out my full collection here before you go!

 Craft on!